shannonjen/sportsrocket-wdi/README.md

 ### Key Topics

-*	Ruby on Rails  (Minus View)
+*	Ruby on Rails
-*	JBuilder to enhance ability to work with Rails for API development
+*	Jbuilder to enhance ability to work with Rails for API development
-*	Working with data in a Rails Application & data integrity
+*	Working with data in a Rails application & data integrity
-*	How to build a Ruby on Rails Application and deploy in the cloud
+*	How to build a Ruby on Rails application and deploy in the cloud
 *	User Authentication
 *	Explaining the notion of workers and creating a worker from first principles that can run on Heroku